system-zero/system-zero/data/docs/v.md

       --draw=[0|1]      if 0 donot draw the new window (default yes)

-  The V application extends the vwm utility.

-  It is invoked as V (V --help):
+  The V application extends the vwm utility (it is invoked as V) (V --help):
     Usage: v -s,--sockname= [options] [command] [command arguments]

       -h, --help            show this help message and exit